 XPEL is a renowned brand in the window tint industry, known for its sleek design and premium UV and heat protection features.
 Many vehicle owners prefer XPEL tints for their cars, but choosing between XPEL XR and XPEL XR Plus can be confusing.
 Both products offer similar fundamental features, so is it worth spending extra on the XR Plus?
 This article aims to answer that question by comparing the similarities and differences between these two window films.

-Similarities Between XPEL XR and XPEL XR Plus
+What are the similarities Between XPEL XR and XPEL XR Plus?

 - Ceramic Particle Technology: Both Prime XR and Prime XR Plus use ceramic particle technology, making them more heat resistant than regular dyed and metalized window films.